Heritage Trades

 Applied Experience

-Through co-op placements and final conservation projects, students step into the field, contributing to the repair and renewal of real structures.
-They graduate with more than knowledge — they leave with proof: walls rebuilt, joints restored, and a visible record of craft that will stand for generations.
+Through hands-on site experience and project-based learning, participants contribute to the repair and renewal of real structures.
+Participants leave with more than knowledge — they leave with proof: walls rebuilt, joints restored, and a visible record of craft that will stand for generations.